cyberrangecz/docs/docs/user-guide-advanced/sandboxes/sandbox-topology/topology-definition.md

 ### networks

 The list of networks.
-A network is used to connect router with end host.
+A network is used to connect the router with the end host.
 It has the following attributes.

 * **name**: name of network ([names restriction](#names), [unique names restriction](#unique-names))
 * **cidr**: IP address range in CIDR notation ([unique cidrs restriction](#disjunct-cidrs))